JupyterHub URL scheme#

 All authenticated handlers redirect to

-/hub/login to login users
+/hub/login to log-in users

-prior to being redirected back to the originating page.
+before being redirected back to the originating page.

 The returned request should preserve all query parameters.

 The top-level request is always a simple redirect to

 to be handled by the default JupyterHub handler.

 but are routed to the Hub, will be redirected to